 Love, however, isn’t the only essential thing for a healthy relationship.
 Whilst speaking to other happy couples, I found out that there were few other things their relationships had in common.
 So what are the other things that help you to save your relationship?

-2. Communication – this is key for a long-lasting relationship.
+2. Communication – this is key to a long-lasting relationship.
 How many relationships could have been saved, if couples knew how to communicate together?
-Men and women are different so think differently.
+Men and women are different, so think differently.
 Communication is therefore a skill we need to learn, speaking and listening.
-If the communication goes in an honest, open way, instead of lashing out and blaming each other, it would actually solve the problems and bring you closer together.
-So learn to talk otherwise differences will just drive you further apart.
+If the communication goes in an honest, open way, instead of lashing out and blaming each other, it would actually solve the problems and bring us closer together.
+So we need to learn to talk otherwise differences will just drive us further apart.

 4. Support – in 15 years we went through so many things together.
 Lots of sad, traumatic events but also joy and many, many happy moments together.
 We are here for each other in good and bad times.
 My hubby saw me at my lowest and still offered me his helping hand, his shoulder to cry on, his hug when I needed it most.
 He makes me laugh when I’m sad and reminds me of my progress when I get impatient with myself.
 Despite all the differences between us, we stand united when it comes to our relationship.
 You need to know and feel that your partner supports you.
 Not only because it’s easier to carry a burden when it’s shared, but also because you know that it’s both of you who want to make the relationship work.

 It always needs to be both of you wanting and working towards the same goal.
 It just won’t work if you don’t both want the same.
 If you can both become one.
 That is the only way how to save a relationship.
 You need to enjoy being with your partner to make it long-lasting.
 Then you know whatever the future brings, you will face it together.

 Thank you and till the next blog post,Follow Journeyofsmiley on WordPress.com